shawnhoon/llm-select-and-chat/usage.md

 ## Image Support

-The component supports pasting images from clipboard:
+The component supports two ways of working with images:

+1. **Pasting images directly into the chat input**: Users can paste images from their clipboard into messages
+2. **Including images in selections**: Users can select both text and images to include in the selection context

+### Image Attachments in Messages

+Images can be pasted directly from clipboard:

 ```jsx
 <SelectChat